ABOUT

 EXPRESSIVE ARTS FACILITATOR / EDITOR, MARKING HUMANITY: STORIES, POEMS, & ESSAYS BY HOLOCAUST SURVIVORS

-Inspired partly by her experience coordinating Ve’ahavta’s writing contest, Shlomit compiled and edited Marking Humanity: Stories, Poems, & Essays by Holocaust Survivors (Soul Inscriptions Press, 2010), featuring the photos, bios, and 70 writings of 46 survivors from six countries.
+Inspired by her meaningful experience coordinating Ve’ahavta’s writing contest and her grandfather’s fight for peace with the Red Army during World War II, Shlomit compiled and edited Marking Humanity: Stories, Poems, & Essays by Holocaust Survivors (Soul Inscriptions Press).
+The book features the photos, bios, and 70 writings of 46 survivors from six countries.
 Some of the survivors have joined her in giving presentations to various community groups.
-They aim to bring to light lessons from the Holocaust, the survivors, and the various acts of discrimination and violence that continue to afflict humanity in hopes of inspiring more initiatives, education, and awareness to help people create positive shifts in themselves and the world around them so that future generations can discover the true meaning of Never Again.
-The book has received local and international media coverage.
+They aim to bring to light lessons from the Holocaust and the various acts of discrimination and violence that continue to afflict humanity in hopes of inspiring more initiatives, education, and awareness to help people create positive shifts so future generations discover the true meaning of Never Again.
+Marking Humanity has received local and international media coverage.

 “And in the end, it’s not the years in your life that count.
 It’s the life in your years.”